tim-s-ccs/ts-ccs-frontend/package/README.md

 ### Before you start
 GOV.UK Frontend is a dependency of CCS Frontend.
-Therefore, boefore you import the styles, JavaScripts and assets CCS Frontend, you need to impor them for GOV.UK Frontend first.
+Therefore, before you import the styles, JavaScripts and assets CCS Frontend, you need to import them from GOV.UK Frontend first.

-You can do this by following the steps on the [Design System site](https://frontend.design-system.service.gov.uk/get-started/#get-started)
+You can do this by following the steps on the [Design System website](https://frontend.design-system.service.gov.uk/get-started/#get-started)

 ### Importing styles